gbgabiola/jsbootcamp/02-web-foundation/7-html.md

 ## The document body

-- inside the body tag we have all the tags that define the content of the page
+- body tag will have all the tags that define the content of the page
-  - we can only have one body tag in one page
+  - you can only have one body tag in one page
 - **Best practice**: body tag are optional, however it is recommended

 ### Block elements vs inline elements